Why the World Needs the Goddess

 Lilith has become a powerful symbol of female empowerment.
 Demonized in some religious traditions, she is said to have refused to lie beneath Adam and, for that act of defiance, was cast out and portrayed as dangerous and demonic.
 In truth, she is an aspect of the Great Mother who chose sovereignty—fierce, wise, and loving.
 Lilith holds the energy of freedom, creation, and assertiveness.
 Turn to her when you need a reminder of your own power.

 This journey has led me to share with you, so that you too can hold a piece of the Goddess.
 As I continue revealing her in her many forms, notice which stories and energies resonate most deeply with you.
-These Goddess artworks are here to reconnect, empower, and honor the sacred aspects that live within you.
+These Goddess artworks are here to reconnect, empower, and honor the sacred feminine that live within you.

-❤️
+❤️ Kara Olson

 Previous